wbclark/sample_variance/README.md

 standard deviation of average damage roll over all encounters was: 0.11698971369890841
 ```

-In the script, we simulated 100 encounters of 5 minutes each and 140 damage rolls ("events") per encounter.
+In the script, we simulated 100 encounters of 5 minutes each and 140 damage rolls ("events") per minute of the encounter.

 Each individual damage roll was sampled from a uniform distribution with a range of 95 to 105.